 Challenges

-Barley is an important Scottish crop in terms of contributing to the distilling industry but underutilised as a healthy and potentially sustainable food source.
-Our previous research has shown that barleys entering the food supply chain are not bred for food but destined for distilling.
-Grain is not rich in components of value for human nutrition, for example (1,3;1,4)-β-glucan, micronutrient vitamins and minerals as well as bioactive phytochemicals associated with reduction of non-communicable diseases, such as type 2 diabetes mellitus (T2DM) and cardiovascular disease.
-We have also shown that phytochemical-rich extracts can attenuate glucose response and there is strong evidence for the role of fibre.
+Barley is an important Scottish crop in terms of contributing to the distilling and brewing industries and as a source of animal feed.
+It is underutilised as a healthy and potentially sustainable food source and our previous research has shown that barleys entering the food supply chain are not bred for food but destined for distilling.
+Grain bred for malting is not rich in components of value for human nutrition, for example (1,3;1,4)-β-glucan, micronutrient vitamins and minerals as well as bioactive phytochemicals associated with reduction of non-communicable diseases, such as type 2 diabetes mellitus (T2DM) and cardiovascular disease.
+Having analysed barley lines, we have identified several of higher nutritional value and are particularly interested in those high in phytochemicals, as we have shown that these compounds in other plant species can attenuate glucose response.
+This, in addition to the high β-glucan content, could make barley an important component of a diet helping to prevent metabolic disorders.

 Questions